ITF 2025: Presenters

 Dr. Chris Van Hof

-• Clinic Overview: Trombone21 is my new project co-authored by Carol Jarvis that explores new pedagogical philosophies and approaches for preparing trombonists to better perform in multiple different styles.
-The moder trombonists must be at least conversant, if not fluent, in many styles and genres, and this approach to study helps students and professionals build those requisite skills.
-During the presentation, I will describe and demonstrate my approach to authentically performing in the following styles of music: early music, symphony orchestra, jazz big band, popular music, and Latin music.
-This will also be an interactive experience, as I will invite attendees to perform alongside me using my backing tracks.
+Clinic Overview: Trombone21 is my new project co-authored by Carol Jarvis that explores new pedagogical philosophies and approaches for preparing trombonists to better perform in multiple different styles.
+The modern trombonist must be at least conversant, if not fluent, in many styles and genres, and our approach to study helps both students and professionals build those requisite skills.
+During the presentation, I will describe and demonstrate our approach to authentically performing in the following styles of music: early music, symphony orchestra, jazz big band, popular music, and Latin music.
+This will also be an interactive experience, as I will invite attendees to perform alongside me using our backing tracks.
 The recordings were made with some of the top players in London, England and Indianapolis, IN.

 Dr. Bruce Tychinski